Axion Perturbations: A General Analytical Treatment: Adiabatic and Entropy Perturbations of Axion

 In the remainder of this subsection, we will first elaborate on the isocurvature solution and its extension to higher order in perturbations (which is necessary to compute non-Gaussianities in the isocurvature modes).
-For typical cosmological assumptions, we may neglect the $B_{\kk}$ terms.
+For typical cosmological assumptions, i.e.~a Bunch-Davies initial state for the axion, the initial velocity of the fluctuations is negligible.
+As we will see below, this allows us to neglect the $B_{\kk}$ terms.
 Then, we will give a direct demonstration that Weinberg's adiabatic ansatz solves the equations of motion under simplifying assumptions.
 For this explicit calculation below, we will assume that the universe is dominated by a single fluid and thus evolves according to a power law growth (where for instance, $p=1/2$ corresponds to radiation domination and $p=2/3$ to matter domination).
 This assumption goes beyond the usual assumption of radiation domination and simplifies the calculation, but it is otherwise unnecessary; we comment later on generalizing these results.
 In addition, though similarly unnecessary, we assume the background is free of anisotropic stress such that $\phimet=\psimet$, working with $\psimet$ from now on.

 Under these simplifying assumptions, we will examine the following solution for $\thetai_{\kk}$ as a special case of~\eqref{eq:generalanalytic}:

 We will discuss these two terms separately below.